galensavidge/basilisk-mc-update/src/utilities/MonteCarlo/README.md

 *If you plan to use this it is highly recommended to read the documentation in the `MonteCarlo/Controller.py` source file and the example usage in `src/tests/scenarios/test_MonteCarloSimulation.py`.
 This guide offers only a brief overview of features*

 A MonteCarlo simulation can be created using the `MonteCarlo` module.
-This module is used to execute monte carlo simulations, and access retained data from previously executed MonteCarlo runs.
+This module is used to execute Monte Carlo simulations, and access retained data from previously executed MonteCarlo runs.

 First, the `Controller` class is used in order to execute a simulation repeatedly, applying unique random seeds to each run, statistically dispersing initial parameters, executing the simulation run, and compressing and retaining data about the run.